 Latenode

-Automatically sync incoming emails to your SQL Server database
+Automatically store incoming emails in your SQL Server database

 How Latenode estimates time and cost